 On February 1, 2016, Makola M. Abdullah, Ph.D. became the 14th President of Virginia State University (VSU).
 In his remarks during his introduction to the Trojan family, President Abdullah outlined his four core beliefs: I believe in God.
 I believe in family.
 I believe in the transformative nature of education.
 I believe in Virginia State University.

 President Abdullah also emphasized several focus areas to sustain VSU as an 1890 Land-Grant University.
-The areas of focus include providing a transformative experience for students, strategically investing in academic programs, partnering with others as a university to tell the VSU story, embracing the University as a top Land-Grant University and embracing the University’s role as Virginia’s Opportunity University.
+The areas of focus include providing a transformative experience for students, strategically investing in academic programs, partnering with others as a university to tell the VSU story, embracing the University’s Land Grant Mission and embracing VSU’s role as Virginia’s Opportunity University.

-He and his wife, Ahkinyala Cobb-Abdullah, Ph.D., are the proud parents of two college students, Mikaili and Sefiyetu, who both attend a historically black college or university.
+He and his wife, Ahkinyala Cobb-Abdullah, Ph.D., are the proud parents of a son, Mikaili, and a daughter, Sefiyetu, who both are graduates of HBCUs.